dotnet/docs-maui/docs/ios/pair-to-mac.md

 ## Manually add a Mac

-If you do not see a particular Mac listed in the **Pair to Mac** dialog, add it manually:
+If you do not see a specific Mac listed in the **Pair to Mac** dialog, add it manually:

 1. Locate your Mac’s IP address.